efeelize/eng/kaiyan/shopping/resort.md

 ## 14)golf course [n.高尔夫球场]
 > we use court for tennis but we use course for golf.

+## 15)watersports [n.水上运动]
+> so water sports is just kind of sports in the water.All the things you do.
+And even like the idea of sports.Like water polo [水球] is a good example, but I think that like just driving a boat around or going water skiing I think that also counts as water sports, or surfing or something like that.

+## 16)kayaks /'kaɪæk/ [n.皮划艇]
+> so kayaking can include water sport.a kayak it's covered so it has a hole and you have to actually put your body in the hole and then you sort of paddle this boat.

+## 17)canoes /kə'nu:/ [n.独木舟]
+> so a canoe is basically like it's a small boat that you're kind of maneuvered /mə'nʊvɚ/ [v.掌控] by yourself, and, but it has a opened top，You just sit in this boat.

+## 18)paddleboard /ˈpædlˌbɔrd/ [n.冲浪板] & paddling [v.用桨划]
+> we have the paddleboard here which is kind of like a surfboard but you stand on top of it and you push with the paddle.It's the most simple, because it is just a board so you're not actually in something, you are just on something.so if anything you know happens, you can always just jump off

 # 8.units
 ## 1)estate [n.土地，区域]
 > usually when I think of estate, I think of like a big fancy house on a lot of land.it also makes me think about, you know a big old castle or something, but when you die you also have an estate, when you sadly leaves the world you will have an estate, it's all the things that you has ever owned all of your assets all of you dead, everything will be there in his estate.usually we divide up the estate and give it to our loved ones after we pass away.